crontab2english -- explain crontab commands in English

 Pragmatically, however, there seem to be three kinds of cron daemons around these days:

 There could be some ancient or demented pre-Vixie non-POSIX crons running somewhere.
-One hopes that these would all basically understand anything that POSIX does (and possibly nothing more?), but you just might find peculiarities including:
+We would hope that these would all basically understand anything that POSIX does (and possibly nothing more?), but you just might find peculiarities including:

 Consult your man pages carefully.